DeadCodeProductions/dead/README.md

 ```

 DEAD consists of three parts which are:
-- Generator, which finds regressions from the given target and attacking compilers.
-We call such a regression and any additional information related to it a *case*.
+- Generator, which finds missed optimizations from the given target and attacking compilers.
+We call such a missed optimization and any additional information related to it a *case*.
 - Bisector, which finds the introducing commit of the found case.
-- Reducer, which extracts a small part of the code, which still exhibits the regression found.
+- Reducer, which extracts a small part of the code, which still exhibits the missed optimization found.

 By default, the Reducer is only enabled for cases which have a new bisection commit, as reducing takes long and is often not necessary.
 It can be enabled for all cases with `--reducer` and completely disabled with `--no-reducer`.